Birmingham Phoenix

-Birmingham Phoenix are a franchise 100-ball cricket side based in the city of Birmingham.
+Birmingham Phoenix are a franchise 100-ball cricket team based in the city of Birmingham.
 The team represents the historic counties of Warwickshire and Worcestershire in the newly founded The Hundred competition, which began its inaugural season on 21 July 2021, during the English and Welsh cricket season.
-Both the men's and women's sides play at Edgbaston.
+Both the men's and women's teams play at Edgbaston.

 History

-The announcement of the new eight-team men's and women's tournament series in 2019 was not without controversy, with the likes of Virat Kohli criticising the England and Wales Cricket Board (ECB) for pursuing a shift away from Test cricket, while others argued the format should have followed the established and successful Twenty20 format.
-The ECB however decided it needed a more unique format to draw crowds.

-In July 2019, the side announced that former Australian batsman Andrew McDonald would be the men's team's first coach.
-McDonald will be assisted by Daniel Vettori, Jim Troughton, and Alex Gidman.
-In September Ben Sawyer was appointed the first coach of the women's side.
+In July 2019, it was announced the Edgbaston-based franchise would be known as Birmingham Phoenix.
+The team revealed that former Australian batsman Andrew McDonald would be the men's team's first coach, and would be McDonald will be assisted by Daniel Vettori, Jim Troughton, and Alex Gidman.
+In September Ben Sawyer was appointed the first coach of the women's team.

 The inaugural Hundred draft took place in October 2019 and saw the Phoenix claim Amy Jones as the women's headline draftee and Chris Woakes as their headline men's player.
 They were joined by England internationals Kirstie Gordon and Moeen Ali and Worcestershire's Pat Brown.

 As part of the 2025 Hundred sale, the ECB gave Warwickshire County Cricket Club a 51% stake in the franchise with the remaining 49% sold in an auction process.
 Knighthead Capital Management LLC purchased 49% of the franchise with Warwickshire County Cricket Club retaining their stake.
 They took operational control on 1 October 2025.